Relative regular Riemann-Hilbert correspondence: Relative Riemann-Hilbert correspondence

-where the last isomorphism is an application of \cite[(2.6.7)]{KS1}.
+Proving Theorem \ref{RHH} is equivalent to proving Theorem \ref{Tequivtf}.
+Indeed, in one direction, let us recall the method introduced in \cite[\S 4.3]{MFCS2} to deduce Theorem~\ref{RHH} from Theorem~\ref{Tequivtf}.
+According to \cite[(3.17)]{MFCS2}, there exists a natural morphism of bifunctors from $\rD^\rb_{\rhol}(\DXS)^\mathrm{op}\times \rD^\rb_{\rc}(\pOXS)$ to $ \rD^\rb(\pOXS)$: where the last isomorphism is an application of \cite[(2.6.7)]{KS1}.
 Notice that the right-hand side of \eqref{E:20} is an object of $\rD^\rb_{\cc}(\pOXS)$ provided that $F\in \rD^\rb_{\cc}(\pOXS)$.
 In that case, by Theorem~\ref{Tequivtf}, the left-hand side is also an object of $\rD^\rb_{\cc}(\pOXS)$.
 In particular, $\Rhom_{\DXS}(\shm, \RH^S_X(F))_{(x,s)}$ has $\sho_{S,s}$-finitely generated cohomologies for any $(x,s)\in X\times S$.
 By the variant of Nakayama's lemma recalled in Section \ref{subsubsec:relativeCc}, and since $Li_{s_o}^*\eqref{E:20}$ is an isomorphism for any $s_o\in S$ (this is the absolute case, where the result is known (cf.\,\cite[Cor.\,8.6]{Ka3}), we conclude that \eqref{E:20} is an isomorphism.
-Replacing $F$ with $\pSol_X\shm$, we deduce an isomorphism of functors
+Replacing~$F$ with $\pSol_X\shm$, we deduce an isomorphism of functors concluding Theorem \ref{RHH} as explained in the introduction.